IF Göta

 IF Göta is a sports club in Karlstad, Sweden, founded in 1904.
+In the beginning, the club practised football and athletics.
 The club used to have a successful team in bandy, becoming Swedish champions six times, but now is only concentrated on athletics.
 The bandy department was merged with IF Boltic to form BS BolticGöta.

-The club is sometimes unofficially called IF Karlstad-Göta to avoid confusion with the Stockholm based sports club IK Göta.
+The club is sometimes unofficially called IF Karlstad-Göta to avoid confusion with the Stockholm-based sports club IK Göta.